JC60522/dcr_timestampbot/README.md

 How it works

-Every time @dcrtimestampbot is mentioned on twitter, a hash of the JSON-like string of the entire thread is timestamped and a file containing this string is stored on IPFS.
+Every time @dcrtimestampbot is mentioned on twitter, a hash of the JSON-like string of the tweet is timestamped and a file containing this string is stored on IPFS.

-Saving the IPFS hash you can get the thread digest and verify if it has been timestamped on the Decred Blockchain.
+Saving the IPFS hash you can get the tweet digest and verify if it has been timestamped on the Decred Blockchain.

 In order to run this codebase: